 daily ritual to change into a comfy loungewear outfit with a comfy bra (or none at all) directly after walking

 in the door after work, running errands or a night out with friends.
 If you don’t necessarily feel the same way,

 then I have questions.
 First, are you a robot?
-And second, what are you wearing that
+And second, what are you wearing that doesn’t make you

-be surprised by how many non-bras can give you what you thought was only possible with a traditional bra.
+surprised by how many non-bras can give you what you thought was only possible with a traditional bra.
 The list

 of alternatives varies in terms of support, thickness, coverage level and material, making it easy to find an

 option for work, lounging, dressy occasions and more.
-Read on for a detailed breakdown on several
+Read on for a detailed breakdown on several bra

 Why You Might Want a Change